 Pokébots As robotics technology improves, the obvious application of these technologies to imitate Pokémon becomes feasible.
 Just as some of the first commercial robotic toys in real life were robotic dogs and other pets, it makes sense that in the Pokémon universe people would want to create robots in the image of their favorite Pokémon.
 Pokébots are a Robotic Age tech level item but can exist in any campaign where engineering has advanced enough to allow their creation.
 The Engineer Trainer class in Chapter 3 is designed to work with Pokébots and is recommended in campaigns that heavily feature their use.
 Despite the name, Pokébots need not resemble Pokémon at all.
 Human-form android Pokébots may be used to help with household chores, for example, and maintenance Pokébots may be distinctly mechanical in nature so as not to cause confusion.
 Basic Pokébot Mechanics Pokébots are given stats and treated much like Pokémon are.
 Pokébots can make Struggle Attacks and can also perform and be affected by Combat Maneuvers if their structure allows for it, but they never add STAB to any attacks they make.
-Pokébots never gain injuries and are immune to all Status Effects except for Burn, Frozen, Paralysis, Disabled, Suppressed, Trapped, Slowed and Flinch.
+Pokébots can gain Injuries but are immune to all Status Effects except for Burn, Frozen, Paralysis, Disabled, Suppressed, Trapped, Slowed and Flinch.
 Pokébots are Typeless and Genderless but count as Steel Type for the purposes of Magnet Pull and take Super-Effective damage from Fire, Electric, and Ground Moves.
-Pokébots are capable of using most Held Items, though not berries and snacks.
-Small Pokébots begin with 25 total base stats, distributed as you like, with a maximum of 6 in a given stat.
-Medium Pokébots begin with 32 total base stats, distributed as you like, with a maximum of 8 in a given stat.
-Large Pokébots begin with 40 total base stats, distributed as you like, with a maximum of 10 in a given stat.
-Pokébots gain stats through level up like Pokémon do but can only be leveled by an Engineer.
+Pokébots are capable of using most Held Items, though not consumables.
+Small Pokébots begin with 32 total base stats, distributed as you like, with a maximum of 6 in a given stat.
+Medium Pokébots begin with 40 total base stats, distributed as you like, with a maximum of 8 in a given stat.
+Large Pokébots begin with 48 total base stats, distributed as you like, with a maximum of 10 in a given stat.
+Pokébots gain Stats through Level up and are given Experience like Pokémon are.
 Small Pokébots have Overland 6, Power 1, and Jump 0/0.
 Their size is Small, and they are Weight Class 1.
 They have 4 skill ranks to split between Athletics and Combat, 6 to split between Acrobatics and Stealth, and no Perception or Focus ranks by default.
 Medium Pokébots have Overland 5, Power 3, and Jump 1/1.
 Their size is Medium, and they are Weight Class 3.
 They have 5 skill ranks to split between Athletics and Combat, 5 to split between Acrobatics and Stealth, and no Perception or Focus ranks by default.
 Large Pokébots have Overland 4, Power 5, and Jump 1/1.
 Their size is Large, and they are Weight Class 5.
 They have 6 skill ranks to split between Athletics and Combat, 4 to split between Acrobatics and Stealth, and no Perception or Focus ranks by default.
 All Pokébots have the Hazard Immunity, Vacuum Immunity, and Mindlock capabilities by default.
 Pokébots can have any Home Gravity and have Gravitic Tolerance for one step to each side of that value.
-Pokébots can be repaired as an Extended Action but normally have no other methods of regaining Hit Points - the cost of Repairing a Pokébot is 1 per 2 Hit Points, including negative Hit Points.
-If a Pokébot reaches -200% Hit Points though, it is completely destroyed and turned into scrap worth 1/3rd of their creation cost.
-If a Pokébot with an A.I.
-Chip. is destroyed, the A.I Chip Survives until -300% Hit Points.
+A Pokébot can be restored to its full Hit Points at a Pokémon Center with repair facilities, or by repairing it over the time period of an Extended Rest.
+However, Pokébots may only have 1 Injury removed per repair period, unless repaired at a Pokémon Center, in which case they may have up to 3 removed.
+Quick-fix kits that act like Restorative Items for Pokébots can also be bought in stores at equivalent prices.
+If a Pokébot reaches -200% Hit Points, it is completely destroyed and turned into scrap worth 1/3rd of their creation cost.